PITTSFIELD -- Not much can happen in four seconds, right?

 The Braves (2-5, 2-4) responded with a 13-play, 65-yard drive that cut the lead to just four points on a touchdown pass from Drew Scace to Jake Hescock with 3:22 left in the period.
 After the teams traded turnovers, Taconic went for it on fourth down on the Pittsfield 41-yard line, but Scace's pass fell incomplete.

 "We got to stay aggressive," said Braves coach Vin Barbarotta.
 "We wanted to score there.
 We were confident enough with Drew throwing it."

 The turnover on downs gave Pittsfield one last play, and Discoe made the most of it.
-He was in at quarterback after starter Chad Shade was injured making a tackle
+He was in at quarterback after starter Chad Shade was injured making a tackle on the previous possession.

 "Ty's a senior and he made a senior play," said Generals coach Brian Jezewski.
 "I'm real proud of him.
 He's played every position on the field where we've asked him to play."

 The Braves couldn't get the momentum back in the second half, despite 98 yards on the ground from Trayvon Sims.
 Barbarotta said his team was without nine starters due to injury, including quarterback Troy Ziter and utility man Jordan Barbarotta.

 Taconic pinned Pittsfield inside its own 1-yard line early in the third, but couldn't get a safety or convert favorable field position into points.
 The Braves' final two possessions ended in interceptions.
 Discoe's pass just seemed to put the game out of reach.